A Level Law

 All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects.
 Two of these should be grade 6.
 Specifically for Law, you must have GCSE English Language at grade 6 or above.

 There is no coursework for this A Level.
 Both AS and A Level are assessed through a series of written exams.
-There are three units in total.
-The examinations are a combination of essay questions and problem scenarios which the student is required to analyse in depth and apply their knowledge of the law to the situation.
+The examinations are a combination of essay questions and problem scenarios which you are required to analyse in depth and apply your knowledge of the law to the situation.

 A Level Law is excellent preparation for a Law degree or other humanities-related degrees.
 Further professional training can lead to qualification as a barrister or solicitor.
 Students may also progress to apprenticeships in the legal sector.